Credit Suisse lifts Banco Santander S.A. [SAN] price estimate. Who else is bullish?

 Banco Santander S.A.
-[NYSE: SAN] loss -3.39% on the last trading session, reaching $3.42 price per share at the time.
+[NYSE: SAN] closed the trading session at $3.66 on 04/27/21.
+The day’s price range saw the stock hit a low of $3.56, while the highest price level was $3.66.
 The company report on February 4, 2021 that Santander Holdings USA, Inc. and Santander Consumer USA Inc. Confirm Termination of Written Agreement with Federal Reserve Bank of Boston.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.